What It Means To Be Neurotic & The Contributing Factors

 Recently the NIH launched an investigation and a call for additional research into neuroticism and its overall impact on public health.
 There have been many links found between neurotic symptoms and physical health.

 Most notably, neuroticism has been linked to heart disease.
-People experiencing neurosis frequently have health conditions that are related to high stress, such as high cortisol leading to obesity, high blood pressure, and high cholesterol.
+People experiencing neurosis frequently have health conditions related to high stress, such as high cortisol leading to obesity, high blood pressure, and high cholesterol.
 Neuroticism has also been linked to other behaviors and health conditions that can lower life expectancy.
-Moreover, severe cases of neuroticism are associated with a higher rate of suicide.

 What Can Be Done About Neuroticism?